 According to Bernanos, one way God brings good out of evil is by allowing us these glimpses of the dark side.
 For until we understand the vastness of the gulf between God’s love and Satan’s relentless destructiveness, we often do not recognize a saint like Elizabeth Ann Seton when we see her.
 According to his admirer and biographer, the theologian Hans Urs Von Balthasar, Bernanos’ great novelistic theme was simple yet profound: “For the saint to be revealed and exposed, hell itself must be exposed and revealed along with him.”

 PAULA HUSTON, a National Endowment of the Arts Fellow, is the author of two novels and eight nonfiction titles.
 Her short stories and essays have appeared in numerous literary journals and magazines.
 She taught writing and literature at Cal Poly, San Luis Obispo, and creative nonfiction for the Master of Fine Arts program at Seattle Pacific University.
 A wife, mother, and grandmother, she is an oblate (lay member), of a Camaldolese Benedictine monastic community in Big Sur, California.
 Her latest book, a history of that community, is called The Hermits of Big Sur.
+An updated version of her award-winning One Ordinary Sunday: A Meditation on the Mystery of the Mass, is forthcoming from Liturgical Press in August of 2024.

 Click here to read all the Seton & Culture essays.